ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community.PNG
   :align: center

-The screen is split in six sections:
+The screen is split in two sections:

 * The **Community details** section presenting to you the information for your community.
-* The **Community administrators** section allowing you to view and manage your administrators.
+* Tabs listing additional data linked to the community.

+The information grouped in the provided tabs include:

 * The **Organisations** section in which you can view and manage your organisations.
+* The **Administrators** section allowing you to view and manage your community administrators.
 * The **Landing pages** section listing the landing pages you can use for your organisations.
 * The **Legal notices** section listing the legal notices you can display for your organisations.
 * The **Error templates** section listing the error message templates used to display unexpected errors to your organisations.